 Homemade Chai Tea Latte

-Pour 1/2 cup of chai tea in a mug.
-Slowly add the warm, frothy milk to the tea.
-Sprinkle the top of the chai latte with an extra pinch of cinnamon, if desired.
+- Pour 1/2 cup chai concentrate into a mug.
+Slowly pour in the frothed milk.
+Sprinkle the top with an extra pinch of cinnamon, if desired.

 - Serve warm.